THE-TRAVELERS/Embedded-Python-Computer-Vision/README.md

 ## Instructions
 Supposedly you have the computer_vision/requirements.txt file which gives the full set of instructions to implement a usable python venv on your rasp with ultralytics in it.
 Ultralytics is the library where you will find the YOLO library, opencv for live-reading of input of the picamera for example.
+<pre lang="markdown">pip install -r requirements.txt </pre>
+This install the to-get-started dependencies in a venv that you will use for computer vision/

-However here are the instructions and their explanations
+However here are each instructions in this file as well as their explanations.

 I advise you to work on the cmd of an IDE such as VS-code.
 On it you will now put the following commands